 Mayo Clinic in Florida does not accept Medicare assignment for professional and physician services covered under Medicare Part B. The clinic still follows an established fee schedule set by the federal government.
 Not accepting assignment means patients covered by Medicare insurance may pay more out of pocket.
-Medicare (and most supplemental insurers) will make payments directly to the patient, and the patient is responsible for paying Mayo.
-Patients with Medicare insurance are not asked to make a payment "up front" unless a service is considered noncovered by Medicare.
+Medicare (and most supplemental insurers) will make payments directly to you, and you are responsible for paying Mayo.
+Patients with Medicare insurance are not asked to make a payment in advance unless a service is considered noncovered by Medicare.

 Mayo Clinic's Florida campus accepts Preferred Provider Organizations (PPO) and Private Fee-for-Service (PFFS) Medicare Advantage Plans (MAPs).
-Health Maintenance Organizations MAPs are not accepted.
-Since this is new (December 2011), some printed literature may state that the Florida campus does not accept these plans.
+Health Maintenance Organization MAPs are not accepted.

-If Medicare denies a claim, patients should follow the instructions under "Appeals Information" on the last page of your Medicare Summary Notice (MSN).
+If Medicare denies a claim, please follow the instructions under "Appeals Information" on the last page of your Medicare Summary Notice (MSN).

-Patients receive an itemized statement each month for items or services Mayo provided.
-They also receive a statement if an outstanding balance remains on their account.
-This statement will detail any new items or services and summarize any payment activity that has occurred on the account that month.
 As a nonparticipating Medicare Part B provider, Mayo does not receive a copy of the patient's MSN.
-Therefore, patients are responsible for and should verify that Medicare has considered all items or services.
-Patients can do this by comparing the MSN forms received from Medicare to the monthly statements from Mayo.
+Therefore, you are responsible for and should verify that Medicare has considered all items or services.
+You can do this by comparing the MSN forms received from Medicare to the monthly statements from Mayo.

 Mayo Clinic requests payment in full when patients receive the Mayo statement.
 Please remember that Medicare payments and reimbursements from most supplemental insurers are sent directly to patients.
 Mayo accepts personal checks, credit cards or money orders.
 Payments should be mailed to Mayo Clinic, P.O.
 Box 790124, St. Louis, MO 63179-0124.